adobe/airglow/packages/airglow-plugin-saga/README.md

 }
 ```

-Here we are registering Izzy's custom sagas that load external localization files with our saga middleware.
+Here we are registering our custom plugin's sagas so they can respond to Redux dispatches.